sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-navigation.md

   - **Cut** will *cut* the folder, any sub-folders and inventory objects for later pasting to a different location in the folder hierarchy.
   - **Copy** will *copy* the folder, any sub-folders and inventory objects including referenced inventory objects that might be located in other folders.
 The operation is a *deep copy* that works on any referenced objects.
   - **Shallow Copy** will *copy* the folder, any sub-folders and inventory objects.
 References to inventory objects in other folders are not considered.
   - **Rename** allows to rename the folder and optionally included inventory objects.
+For details see [Rename Folder](/configuration-inventory-operations-rename-folder).
   - **Manage Tags** offers to add and to delete Tags to/from Workflows in the given folder hierarchy.
   - **Export** allows creating an export archive file in .zip or .tar.gz format that holds the folder hierarchy and the JSON representation of included inventory objects.
+For details see [Configuration - Inventory - Operations - Export Folder](/configuration-inventory-operations-export-folder).
   - **Git Repository** offers integration with a Git Server.
 Inventory objects can be committed to Git repositories and can be pulled and pushed.
+For details see [Git - Clone Repository](/configuration-inventory-operations-git-clone).
   - **Change** offers operations for change management of inventory objects.
 Users can add objects such as Workflows that are under construction to a *Change* that allows common deployment and export of changed objects.
+For details see [Changes](/changes).
 - Operations on Controller Objects
   - **Deploy** will make objects available to the Controller and Agents.
 Inventory objects will be put to the *deployed* status.
+For details see [Deploy Folder](/configuration-inventory-operations-deploy-folder).
   - **Revoke** reverts a previous *Deploy* operation.
 The inventory objects will be put to *draft* status.
 This implies that Orders for Workflows will be removed from the [Daily Plan](/daily-plan).
+For details see [Revoke Folder](/configuration-inventory-operations-revoke-folder).
   - **Revalidate** checks the validity of inventory objects that can become inconsistent for example after import of objects.
   - **Synchronize** will bring the status of scheduling objects with the Controller and the inventory in sync:
     - *Synchronize to Controller* will *Deploy* or *Revoke* inventory objects to/from the Controller and Agents depending on their *deployed* or *draft* inventory status.
 The operation can be used in case of Journal loss when a Controller's memory is wiped and the Controller is initialized.